How to Dress Like a Breckenridge Local

 2. Free Buses in Breck and Summit County: Don’t waste money on an expensive rental car!
 Take an affordable shuttle from DIA to Breckenridge, and enjoy any of the free transit systems in the county once you’re here.
 The Free Ride will take you pretty much anywhere you want to go in Breckenridge.
 Should you have a desire to venture to Keystone or Arapahoe Basin, the free Swan Mountain Flyer will get you there in no time (don’t worry about how hard you après, because this bus runs until 8:35 pm on evenings that night skiing is available).
 Want to check out Frisco or Silverthorne?
 Hop on the free Summit Stage at the Transfer Station!
 If you have a Copper pass, we didn’t forget about you.
 Check out this bus route.
 Please note that most hotels and condos also have their own complementary shuttle services that often provide on demand transportation.

-3. Dining Specials: Visit the Grand Lodge on Peak 7’s site for an overview of the best places to feast in Breckenridge.
-You can also see the Summit Daily’s list of the latest dining specials in town or explore the Breckenridge Dining Guide to reference the finest cuisine in the area.
+3. Dining Specials: Read about the Best Restaurants in Breckenridge to plan out your reservations.
 Eating out on vacation doesn’t have to be expensive with the extensive happy hour and lunch deals abounding in Breck.
 We recommend the Quandary, Blue River Bistro, Mi Casa and Motherloaded Tavern for happy hour.
 The Breckenridge Brewery has amazing lunch specials daily that include full meals and complementary brews.
 Mountain Flying Fish often has half off sushi.
 Downstairs at Eric’s will always be a family favorite with the best wings, pizza and arcade in town!

 4. Wax Your Own Equipment: Getting your gear waxed is necessary when skiing Breck, but it doesn’t have to cost you half the price of a lift ticket- that’s half of a day of riding right there!!
 Stop by Mountain Wave to grab waxing supplies, then watch this awesome video with step by step instructions on how to give your skis or board the best waxing they’ll ever have.